 Nicole’s ambitions were to become a therapist until she took statistics with psychology professor, Dr. Erin Moeser-Whittle.
 “We learned about test development, and I saw by running these simple algorithms you could do so much with just a little bit of information,” she says.
 “The more classes I took at Campbell, the more I knew my passion was research.”

 She graduated summa cum laude with a Bachelor of Science in Psychology and was chosen to give the graduation speech.

 Nicole shared her experiences in front of 150 classmates at the Adult & Online Education graduation ceremonies this past spring.
-Smaller class sizes at the Fort Bragg & Pope campus give students an advantage of truly getting to know their peers, as well as working one-on-one with the professors.
+Smaller class sizes at the Fort Liberty & Pope campus give students an advantage of truly getting to know their peers, as well as working one-on-one with the professors.

 In addition to her education, Nicole found a lifelong mentor in Dr. Moeser-Whittle.
 The two are working on a research project focused on aspects of the military experience for service members and their families. “[Nicole] brings a unique background and experience to the classroom,” says Dr. Moeser-Whittle.
 “She is truly an outstanding student, who made every class she was in more enjoyable.”